-SFL Virtual Reading Groups operate like Liberty Fund Conferences, in which participants are given a list of readings on the intellectual underpinnings of a free society and are then given the opportunity to share their own thoughts on the readings with each other.
-By creating a space for active discussion with other intellectually engaged students, led by capable and informed discussion leaders, VRGs give participants a unique chance to truly delve into a text in ways they might not have been able to on their own.
+SFL Virtual Reading Groups give participants the opportunity to explore a set of readings on the intellectual underpinnings of a free society with an instructor who has expertise in the field and a group of similarly interested and qualified students from around the world.
+By creating a space for active discussion with other intellectually engaged students, led by capable and informed discussion leaders, VRGs give participants a chance to achieve unusual depth and perspective on the classical liberal tradition that could not be achieved through solitary study.

 This reading group will be led by philosopher Roderick Long and discuss the various justifications for libertarianism.
 From Rothbard’s natural rights to Ayn Rand’s rational egoism to Hans-Hermann Hoppe’s argumentation ethics, the philosophy of liberty is a deep, robust tradition of ideas.
 Join Professor Long to untangle these arguments and learn all the reasons why liberty is worthwhile.

 This reading group will be led by libertarian feminists Rachel Davison and Charles Johnson.
 Are libertarianism and feminism compatible?
 How have the two ideologies interacted historically?
 What would a truly libertarian feminist look like?
 Join Rachel and Charles to learn what feminism can tell us about liberty.